Copilots in the Flow of Work - But when?

 Examples of how the different Copilots can use their strengths for different types of work

 This is a simplified view of how the different Copilots can be used for different types of use case as an introduction to exploring them further and embedding them in your ‘flow of work’ - In reality there is overlap between these - for example bespoke copilots can be used to extend the functionality, capabilities, and data sources available through connectors and MCP servers.
+See below to explore these in ‘Battle Card’ form to explore each scenario.

 The future changes coming from the Microsoft road map will also mean that this agentic world will further evolve.
 As these different solutions will be surfaced and governed through M365 Admin Centre (and Agent 365), Power Platform Admin Centre, and Azure Control Plane, there will also be considerations as to the governance operating model and security of each of these approaches which will be further complicated as the boundaries between elements of the Microsoft platform become blurred.
 Expect to see more blog posts on these challenges in the future!